cellannotation/cap-anndata/README.md

 ##### Non-existing columns

-If a column doesn't exist in the file, no error will be raised but the column will be missing in the resulting Dataframe.
+If a column doesn't exist in the file, no error will be raised but the column will be missing in the resulting DataFrame.
 So, the list of columns saying more like "try to read this columns from the file".
 It is needed because we there is no way yet to check if the column exists before the read.

-#### 2. Modify the AnnData File Dataframes In-Place
+#### 2. Modify the AnnData File DataFrames In-Place

 You can directly modify the dataframe by adding, renaming, or removing columns.